 To be honest, it really doesn’t matter what fruit you eat.
 Eat the ones you like.
 Eat them every day, a few times per day.

-My personal favorites are berries – blue, black, straw and raspberries.
+My personal favorites are berries – blueberries, blackberries, strawberries, and raspberries.

 The other food group that you must consume is vegetables.
 Vegetables are the most nutrient-dense foods on the planet.

-They occupy a lot of space (both on your plate and in your stomach), contain very little calories, and are packed several micronutrients including fiber.
+They occupy a lot of space (both on your plate and in your stomach), contain very few calories, and are packed with several micronutrients including fiber.

 Just like fruit, focus on the ones you like.
 Eat a variety of colors.
 Eat them every day.
 Get creative.